ebuzeryalcin/archive_MS4/README.md

 that I have not entered any API key.
 Going back to slack I was able to see that people have asked about same error message.

 Before looking at slack I managed to find out on the internet to add stripe api key and connected it to stripe secret key.
 While testing to print() error and refreshing project page an stripe error occured.
-At that time I had already added stripe to settings.py, and added public key and secret key to my environment variables in my Workspace, but error would not disappear.
+At that time I had already added stripe to **settings. py**, and added public key and secret key to my environment variables in my Workspace, but error would not disappear.